iangrubb/portfolio/src/posts/css-position/index.md

 The next technique helps control how elements overlap when you use the z-index property.
 Here's a fact that's surprising to a lot of people who haven't dealt with it before: you can't always force one non-static element above another just by setting the z-index values of the elements.
 The reason is that z-index values don't get compared across the whole document, only across a specific *stacking context*.

-This actually gets pretty complicated, so lets just start with an example.
+This actually gets pretty complicated, so let' just start with an example.
 Below, we have a single bar with z-index 2 and two pairs of elements.
 For each pair, the larger square has a z-index of 1 and the smaller square has a z-index of 3.
 I've set the squares to move past the bar when hovered over.
 We'd expect that for each pair, the large square would go under the bar and while the small square would go over.
 But that's not the behavior we actually get:

 <iframe height="358" style="width: 100%;" scrolling="no" title="Working With Stacking Contexts" src="https://codepen.io/iangrubb/embed/preview/QWyeXaz?height=358&theme-id=light&default-tab=css,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/iangrubb/pen/QWyeXaz'>Working With Stacking Contexts</a> by Ian Grubb (<a href='https://codepen.io/iangrubb'>@iangrubb</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Ok, so what's going on?
-The key difference here is HTML structure.
+The key difference between the two sides is HTML structure.
 In the first example, the large square contains the smaller square as a child.
 This ensures that when the hover translation causes the large square to move, the small square moves along with it.
 But because there's a z-index on the large square, it creates a new stacking context.
 This means that anything above the large square will automatically be above any of its children (even the small square with a z-index of 3).

 This is a surprising and potentially frustrating rule.
 But the rule can also be quite valuable, since its good to have safeguards against an element showing up where it shouldn't be if given the wrong z-index.
 We just need to know how to work around the rule when we want certain kinds of behavior.